Hurricane Preparedness Tips for Small Businesses

 Planning

 Commercial properties suffer significant losses because of hurricanes every year.
-According to government researchers at the Congressional Budget Office, annual commercial business losses caused by hurricane winds and storm-related flooding cost around $9 billion.
+According to the National Oceanic and Atmospheric Administration, the total approximate cost of damages from weather and climate disasters in the U.S. has been $2.6 trillion (from 1980 – August 2023).
 In particular, hurricane-related property damage and loss can stem from:

 Wind damage—Hurricane winds can exceed 100 mph and result in extensive property damage.